EMMT-Clone/TAO/docs/commands.md

 * `--roi XOFF,YOFF,WIDTH,HEIGHT` to specify the region of interest.
 * `--load ID` to load a given preset configuration.
-Argument `ID` is a nonnegative number.  `ID=0` correspond to factory settings.
+Argument `ID` is a nonnegative number.  `ID=0` corresponds to factory settings.
 * `--save ID` to save the configuration.
 Argument `ID` is a strictly positive number (`ID=0` corresponding to factory settings cannnot be overwritten).
 * `--depth BITS` to set the number of bits per pixel.